flame-code/FLAME/docs/01_flame.rst

 The FLAME Team
 ===============

-The development of FLAME started back in 2010 in Basel, Switzerland, with the implementation of various atomistic simulation tasks in different software packages.
+The development of methods implemented in FLAME started back in 2007 in Basel, Switzerland, with the implementation of various atomistic simulation tasks in different software packages.
 These tasks were later merged into two main codes (Alborz and Minhocao), which were independently maintained and